 I knew what the doctor was going to say, and I knew the same old conversation, but this time it was much different, and it ended up knocking me down.
 The doctor looked at me and said those three words that I never wanted to hear “You lost weight.”
 I went into my vulnerable state as I sat there alone in that hospital room and nearly cried when she went out to go talk to someone.
 How could the doctor just plainly tell me that when she knows how hard I try to gain weight?
 I’ve told her everything!
 I’ve told her how hard I strive to gain weight, how I’ve taken her advice and it never worked, and I’ve always asked her for tips, so how could she look me in the eyes stone-cold and say that and just walk away?

 How could the doctor tell me that when six months ago, I used to live my life on the scale and go into a depression when I saw I didn’t gain any weight?
 How could someone say that to a person who is learning to put their weight into God’s hands?
 How could someone know someone’s weakness and not tread lightly on the subject?
-A year to six months ago, I would constantly worry about my weight instead of trusting Christ!
+For a year to six months ago, I would constantly worry about my weight instead of trusting Christ!
 I would compare myself to other girls.
 I would think “I’m way to thin” or “Why can’t I be like them,” but as time went on, I began to to trust Him, but last month ended up faltering my progress, but in the end, it didn’t make me hit rock bottom.

 Then it was that time that the insults and the assumptions began.
 They tested my blood, and I was completely healthy besides me having low blood sugar!
-I had no anemia, all of my vitals are fine, and my organs are functioning properly, and I was getting the necessary nutrients and nutritional value, but this wasn’t good enough.
+I had no anemia, all of my vitals are fine, my organs are functioning properly, and I was getting the necessary nutrients and nutritional value, but this wasn’t good enough.
 The doctor questioned my friends and family by wondering if they were telling me to be thin when she knows that my family and friends care about my health, The doctor would also tell me “Maybe you should change your diet to nothing but junk food, because you clearly need it.”
 She would say these things coldly to me, and when I tried to explain, she would cut me off.
 All of these passive aggressive comments clouded my vision.

 I know I shouldn’t have felt that way, but I did!
 I couldn’t help but feel defeated and depressed.
-I remember asking the doctor “What if God just made me this way in His design,” but she shook her head and looked at me like I was crazy, but my question was genuine?
+I remember asking the doctor “What if God just made me this way in His design,” but she shook her head and looked at me like I was crazy, but my question was genuine!
 I ate three meals a day, had six snacks a day, included three protein drinks throughout the day, and included thirty minutes of exercise.
 I did everything they told me too, so how is my question funny?

 I walked out of that doctor’s office shaking.
 I was thrown into a moment of weakness and I was attacked in the area that is very sensitive to me, and it bothered me.
-While I was replaying that day in the doctor’s office in my mind while trying to sleep last night, I remembered something that Jesus was trying to tell me all of this time, so I decided to listen closely to Him.
+While I was replaying that day in the doctor’s office in my mind while trying to sleep last night, I remembered something that God was trying to tell me all of this time, so I decided to listen closely to Him.

 “Do not let your adornment be merely outward—arranging the hair, wearing gold, or putting on fine apparel— rather let it be the hidden person of the heart, with the incorruptible beauty of a gentle and quiet spirit, which is very precious in the sight of God.”
 1 Peter 3:3-4